 External Ids for FHIT Gene

 This gene, a member of the histidine triad gene family, encodes a diadenosine 5',5'''-P1,P3-triphosphate hydrolase involved in purine metabolism.
 The gene encompasses the common fragile site FRA3B on chromosome 3, where carcinogen-induced damage can lead to translocations and aberrant transcripts of this gene.
 In fact, aberrant transcripts from this gene have been found in about half of all esophageal, stomach, and colon carcinomas.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Oct 2009]

 GeneCards Summary for FHIT Gene

 FHIT (Fragile Histidine Triad) is a Protein Coding gene.
-Diseases associated with FHIT include renal cell carcinoma and lung cancer.
+Diseases associated with FHIT include chromosome 3p deletion and hereditary renal cell carcinoma.
 Among its related pathways are Glioma and Small cell lung cancer.
 GO annotations related to this gene include identical protein binding and ubiquitin protein ligase binding.

 UniProtKB/Swiss-Prot for FHIT Gene